Skip to content

 const isTrimmed: Refinement<NonEmptyString, TrimmedString> =

-// Compose: string → NonEmptyString → TrimmedString collapses to string → TrimmedString
+// string → NonEmptyString → TrimmedString collapses to a single string → TrimmedString check

 const isNonEmptyTrimmed: Refinement<string, TrimmedString> = pipe(